The Modern Marketing Portfolio: 4 Strategies and Examples

 • The Impact: What were the measurable results?

-For example, a case study on a client’s authority-building campaign could combine the initial strategy deck, thought leadership articles, short-form videos, an email newsletter excerpt, a conference speaking recording, and a dashboard of final engagement metrics.
+A case study on authority-building could combine the strategy deck, thought leadership articles, short-form videos, newsletter excerpts, conference speaking recordings, and engagement metrics dashboards.

 Four Modern Professional Portfolio Strategies for Marketing Content Creators